 Once you start closing deals and establishing yourself, you can start applying for awards.
 This can boost your prestige as a new real estate agent and give you something to boast about in your content marketing.
 Be careful with this strategy.
 You don’t want to apply to awards just for the sake of having them.
 The less credible or noteworthy the award, the more skeptical your potential clients will be of your credibility.

 Consider working with industry-related experts to establish brand and name recognition.
-This will improve your credibility before a visitor even visits your website.
+Focus your online marketing efforts on real estate websites that home buyers are already familiar with and trust.
+This means having a presence on LinkedIn and listing properties on Zillow or Trulia.
+This will improve your credibility before a visitor even comes to your website.
 Focus on establishing relationships and marketing partnerships with other businesses that already have a well-established reputation and are considered credible.

 Another way you can establish presumed credibility is with guest posts.
 Reach out to well-known publications and real estate-related websites and offer to write a blog post or article for them.
 In exchange, you ask that they link to your website.
 This builds your website’s credibility with Google by having a well-known and authoritative website linking to yours.
 It also helps with your credibility by having your name appear on a trusted publication.